Meaningful trivialities and vignettes of romantic tristesse from the fabric of everyday life.

 Alexander Schulze (b.
 1975), whose nickname Äxl stems from a teenage obsession with the music of Guns 'n' Roses, is a self-taught photographer from Berlin, Germany.

-After a career as a professional booker for Rock bands, the Covid pandemic forced Äxl, who grew up behind the wall in East Berlin, to close his own artist agency Magnificent Music and take on a nine-to-five job as civil servant at a municipal school board.
+After a career as a professional booker for Rock bands, the Covid pandemic forced Äxl, who grew up behind the wall in East Berlin, to shut down his own artist agency Magnificent Music and find a nine-to-five job as civil servant at a municipal school board.

 Suddenly thrust into a new life with disposable leisure time, Äxl discovered photography as a vehicle to explore the world around him as well as to articulate and share his worldview.

-As a notorious ponderer whose perception of his enviroment was shaped by his studies of history and geography, he also sees photography as a trip to himself: Why is he interested in people and the traces they leave behind, colorful urban textures as well as banal and desolate scenes in suburban and rural settings?
+As a notorious ponderer whose perception of his enviroment was shaped by his studies of history and geography, he also sees photography as a trip to himself: Why is he interested in people and the transient nature of human acticity, urban textures as well as banal and desolate scenes in mundane settings?

-In his search the photographer finds meaningful trivialities at the edge of our perception, vignettes of romantic tristesse from the fabric of everyday life.
+In his search the photographer finds meaningful trivialities at the edge of our perception, vignettes of romantic tristesse from the fabric of everyday life, which, pieced together into a mosaic, convey an intimate Realism.

-Always carrying a camera with him, Äxl finds his motifs in Berlin and Brandenburg as well as on occasional photo trips, e.g. a trip to the Ruhr region, in 2024.
+Always carrying a camera with him, Äxl finds his motifs in Berlin and Brandenburg as well as on dedicated photo trips, e.g. a trip to the Ruhr region in 2024.

 Publications